PATHWAYS

 District to motorized use.
 This goal has been achieved! ( Spring of ‘09)

-We are embarking on a two year wildlife mural project along Hwy.
+We are embarking on a three year wildlife mural project along Hwy.
 165 through Placitas

 which will involve community members, businesses, school children, and seniors to create